The Best Places for Crawfish in the New Orleans Area

 New Orleans

 Bayou Beer Garden: I just love the atmosphere here!
-I’ve never had their crawfish, but I’ve sampled many other menu items that did not disappoint.
-This would be a great place for crawfish and a few drinks with friends.
+For crawfish stop in around 3 Tuesday-Friday and 1 on Saturdays and Sundays.
+This is a great spot for crawfish and a few drinks with friends.

 West Bank